pusher/pusher-platform-android/README.md

 ## Testing

 We use Junit 5 and/or Spek to run unit and integration tests.
 In `pusher-platform-core` we have two test folders.
 Unit tests can be located in `test` and integration tests in `integrationTest`.
-In order to run integration tests locally have to do a couple of extra steps.
+In order to run integration tests locally we have to do a couple of extra steps.
 They can be found [here](pusher-platform-core/src/integrationTest/Readme.md).

 ## Communication